MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-overview.md

 ### 7. Deploy workloads

-You are now ready to create virtual machines on Azure Stack HCI using Windows Admin Center.
+You are now ready to create virtual machines and deploy workloads on Azure Stack HCI using Windows Admin Center.

 ## Next steps